 Overall, the 2018 Microsoft Build keynote was note full of major announcements that few would expect, but it was a great opportunity to better understand Microsoft’s approach to infuse artificial intelligence in really everything.
 I’m waiting for the rest of the sessions, especially on ASP.Net Core.

 Update: One major announcement that I’ve somehow missed from my summary is the preveiw availability of Azure Blockchain Workbench, the fastest way to get started with blockchain on Azure.
 This developer tool orchestrates an Azure-supported consortium network with a set of cloud services commonly needed to create working blockchain applications.
 Developers can link blockchain identities with Active Directory for easier log-in and collaboration.
+Check out this article from cryptoslate to learn more about blockchain technology.
 Store secrets and keys securely with Azure Key Vault and synchronize on-chain data with off-chain storage and databases to more easily query attestations and visualize ledger activity.
 Workbench also makes it easy to integrate blockchain workflows with existing systems by using Microsoft Flow and Logic Apps and extend capabilities with a REST-based API for client development and a message-based API for system-to-system integration.